Speech by Alison Barker, Director of Specialist Supervision, on the role of OPBAS at the RUSI.

 We also found that in all but 2 professional bodies, processes for handling whistleblowing were inadequate.
 We found that 56% of professional body supervisors had no whistleblowing policy in place at the time of our assessments.
 Whistleblowing is often an important source of intelligence.

-To achieve a consistently high standard of supervision:
+To achieve a consistently high standard of supervision we want to see:

-- We want risk-based supervision of the professions i.e. focused on the riskiest types of business or clients like tax, conveyancing, company formation.
+- risk-based supervision of the professions i.e. focused on the riskiest types of business or clients like tax, conveyancing, company formation.

-- We want leadership from the top – overseeing a strong supervisory programme regularly discussed and challenged by a governing body.
+- leadership from the top – overseeing a strong supervisory programme regularly discussed and challenged by a governing body

-- We want robust enforcement outcomes that show professional body supervisors mean business.
+- robust enforcement outcomes that show professional body supervisors mean business

-- We want professional bodies to recognise the risk that your members can be vulnerable to facilitating money laundering.
-And with that we want to see a positive uptake in intelligence sharing.
+- professional bodies to recognise the risk that your members can be vulnerable to facilitating money laundering.
+And with that we want to see a positive uptake in intelligence sharing

 We recognise this is hard and represents a step change for many professional body supervisors.